MicrosoftDocs/memdocs/sccm/compliance/deploy-use/upgrade-windows-version.md

 ---

-# Upgrade Windows devices with the edition upgrade policy in System Center Configuration Manager
+# Upgrade Windows devices with the edition upgrade policy in System Center Configuration Manager*Applies to: System Center Configuration Manager (Current Branch)*

 The System Center Configuration Manager **Edition Upgrade Policy** lets you automatically upgrade devices that run one of the following Windows 10 versions to a newer edition: